What is cash flow and why is it important?

 You could also require a deposit before you start work to get some cash up front, making the wait for your invoice to be paid less impactful.

-You can create good looking branded invoices with Bokio for free to save time and money.
+You can create good looking branded invoices with Bokio.
 You can send the invoice, record it in your accounts and track your payment straight from the app.
 Bokio has your bookkeeping and invoicing and bookkeeping all in one place to keep track of your finances.

 Keep regular records